katahiromz/RisohEditor/README.md

     - Support encoding of resource items.
     - Fix the abnormal termination at "Languages" dialog.
  * 2018.XX.YY ver.5.1.1
+    - Don't trim the caption text.
+Accept space in the caption.

 ## Contact Us